 Last updated: July 18, 2017 at 5:12pm by Savanah – $156.6 million was generated from the state lottery in the 2017 fiscal year which ended on June 30th; the second most in its history.
-Sam Brownback, Governor of Kansas, signed a bill to clarify that wagering for real money at daily fantasy sports betting sites is legal within their state.
-Southeast Kansas will be getting a new commercial casino which would be the fourth in the state.
-The state board selected the Kansas Crossing Casino and Hotel which will cost $72 million.
+Sam Brownback, Governor of Kansas, signed a bill to clarify that wagering for real money at daily fantasy sports betting sites over the internet is legal within their state.
+Southeast Kansas now has a new commercial casino in operation which is the fourth in the state.
+The state board selected the Kansas Crossing Casino and Hotel which cost $80 million.
 There were a couple lawsuits pertaining to this project but a judge finally gave the go ahead to start construction.
-The casino was originally schedule to open last summer but now the projected time-frame is March this year.
+The casino was originally schedule to open last summer but it didn’t open until April 8, 2017.

 Online Poker in Kansas – Estimated Date of Legalization: 2018-2019

 Kansas is a very unique state when it comes to their laws, but I suppose one could say that for just about every state within the USA.
 A few examples of why I say they are unique with their laws are they kept prohibition in place for an additional 15 years after the federal ban was repealed.
 Liquor stores couldn’t sell beer until 1970, and restaurants and bars couldn’t severe alcohol to the public until 1986; go figure that one out.